stevencoutts/guitar-webapp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under The Unlicense - see the LICENSE file for details.

+The Unlicense is a template for disclaiming copyright monopoly interest in software you've written; in other words, it is a template for dedicating your software to the public domain.